James McNeill

-James McNeill (27 March 1869 – 12 December 1938) was an Irish politician and diplomat, who served as first High Commissioner to London and second Governor-General of the Irish Free State.
+James McNeill (27 March 1869 – 12 December 1938) was an Irish colonial administrator, politician, and diplomat, who served as the first High Commissioner to London and second Governor-General of the Irish Free State.

 Early life

-One of five children born to Archibald McNeill, a Roman Catholic working class "baker, sailor and merchant", and his wife, Rosetta (née McAuley) McNeill, James was the brother of nationalist leader Eoin MacNeill.
+One of five children born to Archibald McNeill, a Roman Catholic working-class "baker, sailor and merchant", and his wife, Rosetta (née McAuley) McNeill, James was the brother of nationalist leader Eoin MacNeill.
 James McNeill served as a high-ranking member of the Indian Civil Service in Calcutta.

 Public life

-Although unconnected with the Easter Rising in 1916, McNeill was arrested and jailed by the British Dublin Castle administration.
+During the Easter Rising in 1916, McNeill was arrested and jailed by the British Dublin Castle administration.
 On release, he was elected to Dublin County Council, becoming its chairman.
 He served as a member of the committee under Michael Collins, the chairman of the Provisional Government, that drafted the Constitution of the Irish Free State.
 He was subsequently appointed as High Commissioner from the Irish Free State to the United Kingdom.